 Nonfunctional testing tests the nonfunction part of the application.
 Functional testing tests the functional part of the application.
-Nonfunction testing takes in environmental facts like stress, load, performance, etc. and evaluates them.
-Functional testing tests requirement and specification within the system.
-Function testing is based almost entirely on customer or user requirement.
+Nonfunction testing takes in environmental facts like stress, load, performance, etc., and evaluates them.
+Functional testing tests requirements and specifications within the system.
+Function testing is based almost entirely on customer or user requirements.
 Nonfunctional testing is not typically deemed as important as functional testing, but a quality assurance engineer should include that form of testing in products no matter what.

-6. Describe how test strategies and test plans differ from one another.
+6. Describe how to test strategies, and test plans differ from one another.

-Test strategy is typically developed at a higher level by a project manager in order to demonstrate the approach the team should take in testing for the entire project.
+Test strategy is typically developed at a higher level by a project manager to demonstrate the team's approach in testing for the entire project.
 The test plan is essentially implemented to demonstrate how the testing should be performed for an application or aspect of the product during the project timeline.

 7. Describe the differences between negative and positive testing.